CoCo Fresh Milk Tea Calories & Best Low Sugar Orders

 Bright bars = bigger savings.
 Tweak settings, keep flavor.

 Let’s be honest, pearls are an aesthetic.
 They’re the moment.
-But chew=energy, small bites create more than just fun, they create calories.
-If you’re not downing the pearls and switch for grass jelly or konjac, you are still chewing, but you take the full “extra scoop of dessert” out of it.
+But chew=energy; small bites create more than just fun, they create calories.
+If you’re not downing the pearls and switch to grass jelly or konjac, you are still chewing, but you take the full “extra scoop of dessert” out of it.

 If you can’t part with pearls (I see you), try “light pearls” or just pass on a second topping.
-Imagine the difference between a spoonful and a ladle-full, even the drink is now a banger, it has just been toned down.
+Imagine the difference between a spoonful and a ladleful; even the drink is now a banger – it has just been toned down.

 Calorie-saving topping swaps for CoCo Fresh Bubble Tea.

-See more topping ideas in our Boba Toppings Calories guide: https://thebobaclub.com/boba-toppings-calories/
+See more topping ideas in our Boba Toppings Calories guide

-Medium is the easy lever for day-to-day balance.
+Medium is the easy choice for day-to-day balance.

 Love caramel vibes?
 Compare against Tiger Sugar calories